tum-hef/sensorHUB_PRO/README.md

    ```

-Run the Initial queries  `sensorHUB_LITE/initial_queries.sql` on the DB instance you created.
+Run the Initial queries  `sensorHUB_PRO/initial_queries.sql` on the DB instance you created.

-Inside the the sensorHUB_LITE folder, create a new file `.env` for env variables, you also follow `.env example`
+Inside the the sensorHUB_PRO folder, create a new file `.env` for env variables, you also follow `.env example`

 ```
 ROOT_URL= (e.g. http://tuzehez-sensors.srv.mwn.de)